echamudi/poster-egg/README.md

 # Posty Poster

-> This app is still under heavy development and not suitable for normal user 😃
+> This app is still under heavy development and not suitable for regular user 😃

 A client-side poster maker using HTML5, CSS3, and Angular.
 The code is written by using [VSCode](https://github.com/Microsoft/vscode).